Prayer for Our Nation: 25 Verses of Hope

 Thank you for your great power.
 We praise you for your Truth.
 We’re grateful that you have set us free from the clutching grasp of sin and death.

 Would you be with your people, extending your grace, granting your freedom, providing your protection, and empowering with your strength.
-We ask that you'd bring about an awakening of your presence as never seen before.
+We ask that you'd bring about an awakening of your presence to America as never seen before.
 We ask that your Name be proclaimed, that all plans to silence the Name of Jesus would be thwarted and crushed.

 We pray that many would come to know you as Lord and Savior, we pray that many would see your Light, that you would open blind eyes and release those still imprisoned.